Julia-fil1/CordappExample/README.md

 # Simple CorDapp Example

-This CorDapp serves as a demo for a simple use case of a vehicle trading application on Corda.
+This CorDapp serves as a demo for a simple use case of a vehicle trading application.
 The hypothetical scenario I used is AM General selling their newly manufactured Humvee NXT 360 to US military.

 Although the project contains a Client folder, for the sake of simplicity I decided not to build the frontend.